Shongaloo Public Records Directory

 All links go directly to official Shongaloo, Louisiana government websites.

-In addition to the Shongaloo, Webster Parish Sheriff's Office, several municipal police departments operate within the parish, including the Minden Police Department, Springhill Police Department, and Cotton Valley Police Department.
-These agencies are responsible for law enforcement within their respective city limits, handling local crimes, traffic enforcement, and community policing.
-The sheriff's office and municipal police departments collaborate on major crimes and emergencies, ensuring comprehensive coverage and response across the parish.
+Beyond the Webster Parish Sheriff's Office that serves Shongaloo, several municipal police departments operate throughout the parish.
+The Minden Police Department, Springhill Police Department, and Cotton Valley Police Department each handle law enforcement within their respective city limits, addressing local crimes, traffic enforcement, and community policing needs.
+When major crimes or emergencies arise, the sheriff's office coordinates with these municipal departments to ensure coverage across the parish.

 Jail & Inmate Records